-They did not wait long, and that, more than anything else, told Sable the next move had already been decided before anyone bothered to call it correction.
+They did not wait long, and that told Sable more clearly than any summons could have that the next move had been decided.

 "Lower ranks only."

-Another voice, lower and tighter, answered from somewhere behind a stack of bowls.
+Another voice, lower and drawn too thin, answered from somewhere behind a stack of bowls.

 "They're making an example."